Inside: Expecting a baby boy? Buckle up! Here are 48 things you need to know about being a boy mom

 1. Your days are never dull

 There’s always something going on.
 If you don’t have an activity planned for them, they’ll come up with something on their own.
-When you learn how they decided to entertain themselves, you may or may not have a heart attack.
+When you learn how they decided to entertain themselves, you may or may not have a heart attack just a little bit.

 2. You may see blood more often than you’d like